williamkir/fundamentals-of-programming-languages/README.md

 This code is the programming logic that creates and manages the visual elements and functionalities associated with a user logging into a system.
 It typically involves a combination of HTML, CSS, and JavaScript for the frontend, and backend languages like Python, Java, or Node.js for server-side processing.

+**Project 5: Logic Programming**
+This Prolog knowledge base defines gender assignments and parent-child relationships within a family.
+It includes predicates to determine mothers, fathers, siblings, brothers, and sisters based on the defined relationships.
+Users can query the database to obtain information about family members and their relationships.